Benjamin Hackl

 Seminar: Analysis of a Growth Process for Plane Trees

-This week I am giving a two-part talk series in Mark Ward’s informal seminar on Analytic Combinatorics at Purdue University.
+This week I am giving a two part talk series in Mark Ward's informal seminar on Analytic Combinatorics at Purdue University.
+Abstract.
+We consider a growth process generating a special subclass of plane trees and carry out the asymptotic analysis of parameters related to this pro…

 Date: July 7, 2017